LateefAkinola/Planner-App/README.md

 - **Geolocation:**
   - The component uses the `navigator.geolocation` API to obtain the user's current geolocation coordinates.
+If geolocation is not available, it falls back to the default city (`London`)
   - The `getCurrentPosition` method is called with two callback functions: `handleLocationSuccess` and `handleLocationError`.
   - If the user grants permission and the geolocation is successfully obtained, the `handleLocationSuccess` function is called.
   - Inside `handleLocationSuccess`, the `latitude` and `longitude` coordinates are extracted from the `position.coords` object.
   - The `fetchWeatherData` and `fetchForecastData` functions are then called with the obtained coordinates to fetch the weather and forecast data accordingly.
-  - If there is an error obtaining the geolocation or the user denies permission, the `handleLocationError` function is called, and an error message is logged to the console using `console.error`.
+  - If there is an error obtaining the geolocation or the user denies permission, the `handleLocationError` function is called, an error message is logged to the console using `console.error`, and it falls back to the default city (`London`) by calling the `fetchWeatherData` and `fetchForecastData` functions with the default city name.
   - The `useEffect` hook is used to execute this geolocation logic when the component mounts.
   - It fetches the initial weather and forecast data based on the user's geolocation using `getCurrentPosition`.
   - Additionally, a periodic data refresh is set up using `setInterval` to automatically fetch updated weather and forecast data at regular intervals.